TonyDeRosia/evennia-minimud/docs/combat_loop_mapping.md

   and issues the `flee` command when triggered.
 - **Dead NPC Cleanup** – combatants flagged with `db.is_dead` skip any queued actions and are removed from combat at the end of the round.
+- **Experience Rewards** – when an `AttackAction` drops a combatant to 0 HP, `CombatRoundManager` handles their defeat.
+The target's `on_death` hook runs and any accumulated XP is distributed to contributors.